 1. Obtain a session ID, for example, a SOAP API login() call returns the session ID.
-You may also have the session ID, for example as part of the Apex current context.
-If you need a session ID just for testing purposes during development, you can use the username-password OAuth flow in a cURL command similar to the following:
+You can also have the session ID, for example as part of the Apex current context.
+If you need a session ID just for testing purposes during development, use the username-password OAuth flow in a cURL command similar to the following: